gvalkov/jenkins-webapi/doc/index.rst

    >>> from jenkins import Jenkins, JenkinsError
    >>> j = Jenkins('http://server:port', 'username', 'password')

 The constructor also accepts the ``verify`` and ``cert`` arguments which are useful when accessing Jenkins over https.
-Please refer to the `requests documentation`_ for more information.
+Please refer to the documentation_ of the the requests_ library for more information:

 **Working with jobs:**